-Our hump molds are convex, plaster forms that provide a template for slab work.
-An evenly rolled out slab of wet clay can be laid over top of the hump and pressed against it.
-Because the plaster is highly absorbent, water will be removed from the clay, and the slab will be easily released.
-These molds are great for creating both functional wares as well as scultpural works.
-What is great about using molds is that one can consistently create forms of the same dimenions, including very large forms, which might be difficult to acomplish on a pottery wheel.
+Our hump molds are convex plaster forms that provide a template for slab work.
+An evenly rolled-out slab of wet clay can be laid over top of the hump and pressed against it.
+Because plaster is highly absorbent, water will be removed from the clay, and the slab will be easily released.
+These molds are great for creating functional wares as well as sculptural works.
+Through using molds, one can consistently create forms of the same dimensions, including very large forms that might be difficult to accomplish on a pottery wheel.

-Drape molds are similar in concept to hump molds, however, they are typically more shallow than humps.
-At The Ceramic Shop, we carry a number of wooden drape molds, which is lighter weight alternative to plaster molds.
+Drape molds are similar in concept to hump molds; however, they are typically more shallow than humps.
+At The Ceramic Shop, we carry a number of wooden drape molds, which are lighter weight alternatives to plaster molds.
 Wood molds also eliminate the risk of plaster chipping and contaminating clay.

 Like humps molds, our slump molds are plaster templates that are useful for creating reproducible forms.
 Slump molds are concave forms that work just like other molds in that clay is draped over the surface of the mold.
 With slump molds, the inside surface of a pot is exposed, while the outer face is in contact with the mold.
 This is opposite to that of hump molds, in which the mold is in contact with the interior side of the pot.
 This is ideal for some clay artists because it allows one to add elements such as a foot or a base to the piece while it is on the mold.

 Sprig molds and texture slabs are used for creative and adding decorative elements to your clay pots.
 In ceramics, this is becoming quite popular!
 The plaster texture slabs allow one to create slabs of clay with detailed designs on for use in handbuilding.
-Similarly sprig molds, available in plaster, ceramic and wood, allow one to press clay into the mold and to release a "sprig" or a decorative dimenbsional elements, such as a flower, leaf or snaiml, which can then me used on its own or added to a pot.
+Similarly sprig molds, available in plaster, ceramic and wood, allow one to press clay into the mold and to release a "sprig" or a decorative dimensional elements, such as a flower, leaf or animal, which can then be used on its own or added to a pot.

 Our molds are suitable for both beginning and advanced students, as well as professional potters.
 Please visit each section to learn more about the specific uses of the different types of molds we carry.